|

 How to Detect Cataracts: When to Seek an Eye Examination

-If you notice any of the symptoms discussed above, the next step is to consult an eye care professional, typically an optometrist or ophthalmologist.
+If you notice any of the cataract sign and symptoms discussed above, the next step is to consult an eye care professional, typically an optometrist or ophthalmologist.
 Early detection is key for planning care and determining whether vision changes are due to cataracts or another eye condition.

 Comprehensive Eye Examination: Step by Step